goliothlabs/golioth-lightdb-stream-zephyr-devicetree/README.rst

-Golioth Light DB stream sample
+Extended Golioth Light DB Stream Sample - Get Device Tree Sensors and build CBOR payload
 ##############################

 Overview
 ********

-This Light DB stream application demonstrates how to connect with Golioth and periodically send data to Light DB stream.
-In this sample temperature measurements are sent to ``/temp`` Light DB stream path.
-For platforms that do not have temperature sensor a value is generated from 20 up to 30.
+This sample extended the basic Light DB stream application, that demonstrates how to connect with Golioth and periodically send data to Light DB stream.
+In this sample, it gets sensors from the Zephyr Device Tree and dynamically build a CBOR payload to be send as measurements to ``/sensor`` Light DB Stream path.

 Requirements
 ************